onnlucky/hotel/readme.txt

 This callback may signal your thread, or may run your message queue.
 If you don't use your own thread, don't use any blocking calls.

+# requirements

+$ apt-get install ssl-dev portaudio19-dev

+probably in the future

+$ apt-get install libgc-dev

+but for now libgc is bundled together with libatomic